IntersectMBO/ouroboros-network/ouroboros-consensus/docs/Onboarding.md

 The content in this file should help orient a new contributor to the Consensus
 Layer: its fundamental purpose and its neighboring components.

-Please open PRs to add particularly useful content here.
+Please open PRs to add particularly useful content in this file.
 Though we would like the file to remain as approachable as possible, therefore small and narrowly-scoped.

 ## Very High-Level Motivation